CS-3398-264/BrotherHoodOfMutantsRepo/NUber/AuthorizationREADME.txt

 SUPERADMIN

-1. In order to receive your SUPERADMIN authorization token perform a get on /superadmins/username.
+1. In order to receive your SUPERADMIN authorization token perform a GET request on /superadmins/username.
 	- YOUR ASSIGNED SUPERADMIN USERNAME IS: 'jasondiaz'.
 	- Be sure to type your username (jasondiaz) in all lower case. (/superadmins/jasondiaz)
 2. The server will respond with a JsonWebToken that will be required when adding or deleting NUber admins from the network.